-- Courtney Salzercsalzer@wifacets.org414-374-4645877-374-0511Read bio »Courtney Salzer is the Executive Director of the Wisconsin Family Assistance Center for Education, Training, and Support, Inc. She serves as Co-Director of the OSEP-funded Wisconsin Parent Training and Information Center and the Region 4 Parent TA Center.
+- Courtney Salzercsalzer@wifacets.org414-374-4645877-374-0511Read bio »Courtney Salzer is the Executive Director of the Wisconsin Family Assistance Center for Education, Training, and Support, Inc. She serves as Co-Director of the OSEP-funded Wisconsin Parent Training and Information Center (PTI) and the Director of the Region 4 Parent TA Center (RPTAC).
+Courtney also serves as the Parent Partner on the Wisconsin Special Education Mediation System.
 Courtney received Law Degree and Bachelor’s Degree from Marquette University.
 She earned her Professional Certificate in Non Profit Management from UW-Milwaukee.
 Prior to her work with WI FACETS, Courtney was an attorney in private practice, where she did a variety of civil litigation including school and special education law.
-Courtney has worked over five years for the Wisconsin Special Education Mediation System.
-She is an Instructor in the UW-Milwaukee Nonprofit Management Program.
+Courtney is currently an Instructor in the UW-Milwaukee Nonprofit Management Program.
 Courtney has served on several nonprofit Boards of Directors, including currently as a founding member of the National Center for Parent Leadership, Advocacy, and Community Empowerment (National PLACE).
 Courtney and her husband are the parents of two amazing young children.

 - Cheryl Petersoncpeterson@wifacets.org414-374-4645877-374-0511Read bio »Cheryl Peterson is the Accounting Director for WI FACETS.
 She has over 20 years of experience in accounting and finance.
 She received her Bachelors’ Degree from Alverno College.
 She also holds an MBA in Finance and a Masters of Accounting and Financial Management from Keller Graduate School of Management.
 Prior to working with WI FACETS, Cheryl worked for other non-profit organizations in the local area where she was responsible for various accounting and finance functions.
 Cheryl also owns a local business with her husband.